sgp2024/sgp2024.github.io/content/submit.md

 impact factors in the field, and it is indexed by all major databases;
 additionally, the electronic version of all accepted work will also be indexed and accessible by the EG Digital Library.
+-->
+### Awards and Recognitions

+Following its traditions, SGP 2024 will attribute three best paper awards, a software award recognising the authors of an open-source software that has greatly influenced the field, and a data set award designed to acknowledge the suppliers of high quality datasets used in geometry processing.
+In addition, SGP may provide papers with the reproducibility stamp to recognise the effort of researchers who, in addition to publishing their paper at SGP 2024, provide a complete open-source implementation of their algorithm.

+Please send nominations to awardnominations@geometryprocessing.org

 <!----------------------------
 ## Instructions for Oral Presentations